cjjin1/sawmill_distances/README.md

       - Use the EPSG code for spatial reference

 BEFORE CALCULATIONS:
-1. First, the Create Network dataset tool must be run.
-Inputs include:
-  - Feature dataset (containing the complete merged roads (complete_roads) feature class)
-  - Dataset name (call it streets_nd)
-  - Source feature class (select the merged_roads feature class created in data_prep.py)
-  - Select no elevation model
-2. Oneway functionality must be manually implemented in ArcGIS Pro.
+1. Oneway functionality must be manually implemented in ArcGIS Pro.
 To do so, follow these steps:
   - Open the streets_nd network dataset properties in the catalog
   - Create a new travel mode called "Driving Distance"
     - Under costs, ensure length is used for impedance